 |We introduce a variable transcript fee.|

-- As of November 2019, we have processed nearly 3 million transcripts, of which more than 2 million were processed completely electronically.
+- Between November 1996 and November 2021, the OUETS has processed nearly 3.6 million transcripts, of which more than 2.9 million were processed completely electronically.

 - Before the OUAC had computers and data terminals on-site, punch cards were used to automate the undergraduate application process.
 An IBM key punch machine read the card, processed it and printed out a paper report.